javiercrowsoft/CSReports.js/README.md

 It can export to PDF and Excel.

-The datasource can be a JSON file so it can run disconnected from a database as a client preview tool that consume reports from a web application.
+The datasource can be a JSON file, so it can run disconnected from a database as a client preview tool that consume reports from a web application.

 All the controls in the report can be browsed and linked to other reports or web pages.